MacKillop runs a range of parenting courses throughout the year, designed to support families to build strong and positive relationships.

 - Dads Tuning into Kids is available to Dads to children aged 3-12 years

-Stepping Stones PPP is an internationally recognised education cours supporting the parents of a child with a physical or intellectual disability, a delay or an emerging behavioural issue.
+Stepping Stones Triple P is an internationally recognised education course supporting the parents of a child with a physical or intellectual disability, a delay or an emerging behavioural issue.

 Through a series of workshops and seminars, parents are supported to better manage their child’s behavioural or developmental issues.

 The course is available to the parents and carers (including grandparents) of children aged between 2-12 years.

 MacKillop's parenting courses are available to families living in Melbourne's metropolitan western region.
 The workshops are held at various community locations.
 Courses are available to all families.
 Please contact us on the details above for further information.
 If needed, we will provide child minding at each session.